jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-02-strangers-1-simon-gonedeck.md

 ### Acknowledgements

 I'd like to thank Simon Gondeck for being the very first participant.
 Without you, I wouldn't have started this journey.
-I'd also like to thank Evan Roar for illustrating the series' letterhead and an accompanying graphic for this letter.
+I'd also like to thank Evan Roer for illustrating the series' letterhead and an accompanying graphic for this letter.
 Both of you rock.

 <section class="landing-middle-banner">
 	<div>